 Central Scotland Documentary Festival celebrates creative documentary and non-fiction filmmaking.
 The Festival is curated and presented by Macrobert Arts Centre in Stirling, Scotland - a city with a strong history of and association with documentary.

-We welcome the submission of documentary and non-fiction feature films (50 minutes plus) from all around the world, to be considered as part of our 2023 official selection.
+We welcome the submission of documentary and non-fiction feature films (50 minutes plus) and shorts (20 minute and under) from all around the world, to be considered as part of our 2026 official selection.

 This Award will be voted for by the audience in attendance at Central Scotland Documentary Festival